hussachai/the-rusty-mole/README.md

-Run to Me
+The Rusty Mole
 ===========

-Run to Me is a dead simple local tunneling application written in Rust.
+The Rusty Mole is a dead simple local tunneling application written in Rust.

-Server
+The Mole Boss
 ===========
 It is very easy to run the server.
 The most complicated part is setting up RabbitMQ, network configurations, and load balancer.
 If you plan to have only one server, you can install RabbitMQ on the same machine, and use default values.